admpresales/script-usage-guide/README.md

 Examples:

 	uft-gui-aos-create_new_account
-	vugen-truclient-aos-sanity
+	vugen-truclient-aos_sanity

-Note: For LeanFt scripts, the format is:
+Note: For UFT Developer scripts, the format is:

 	<technology-IDE-type-target-short_description>